 How do I make a ranking strategy?

 Creating a ranking strategy is easy.
-Simply navigate to Result Manager > Ranking Strategy and select + New Ranking Strategy.
+Simply navigate to Filters and Ranking > Ranking Strategy and select + New Ranking Strategy.

 Give your ranking strategy a name and description.
 Then click + Add Attribute to start defining which attribute(s) should be used to rank products.
 The percentages you set for each attribute determine how important that attribute is.